vanzll/vanzll.github.io/_pages/about.md

 ---

-I was once a patient with moderate Obsessive-Compulsive Disorder **(OCD, 强迫症 in Chinese)**, a mental illness as painful as depression.
-My mind would get stuck on simple problems, both academic and personal, and I couldn’t control it.
+I was once diagnosised with Obsessive-Compulsive Disorder **(OCD, 强迫症 in Chinese)**, specifically Obsessive-Thinking, a mental illness as painful as depression.
+My mind would get stuck on meaningless details, both academic and personal, generating unrelentless ideas and I couldn’t control it.
 I self-rescued through reading mind-philosophy books and exploring Buddhist and Taoist philosophies.
 The most inspiring part of this journey was learning to practice mindfulness—observing what was happening inside my mind and finding inner peace, allowing my brain to become my tool rather than being controlled by it.
 This experience became a valuable treasure, shaping my attitude towards life and challenges afterwards.
 I'd like to recommend you the book *The Power of Now*, along with Buddhist classics like The Diamond Sutra and Taoist texts like Tao Te Ching, which are beneficial to all of us, especially who are facing similar difficulties.